projectawakening/builder-examples/gate-keeper/readme.md

 ```bash
 pnpm run mock-data
 ```
 This will create the on-chain SSU, fuel it and bring it online.
+This SSU will then act as a gate keeper, which has to be online to recieve items for the set goal.

 ### Step 3: Configure Gate Keeper
 To configure which items should be recieved and the target amount, run: